manjeet-sharma/Face-reconition-using-python/README.md

 -This project is using open cv and few python libraries.
  # Requirements
- - Basic Knowledge Of Machine Learning
+ - Basic Knowledge Of Machine Learning.
- - Advanced Level Of Python Programming
+ - Advanced Level Of Python Programming.